-The router is the gateway to the internet; as such, it has a pretty important job!
-So your next question might be... where do you put it?
+The router is your gateway to the internet.
 Ideally, you should set up a router in a central location.
 When designing your new office’s internal network, figure out where the centers of activity are and plan to have routers evenly spaced throughout to serve everyone in your organization.
 No one should get to hog all the bandwidth!

 How Much Bandwidth Do We Need?

 Bandwidth refers to the maximum amount of data that can transfer through your connection per second.
 When considering internet for your office, you’ll need to consider bandwidth consumption, meaning:

 - How many users will be accessing the internet?

 - What types of activities will they need the internet for?

 Answering these questions will help you figure out how much internet the company will realistically need on a day-to-day basis.
 Whether your organization works with crunching numbers, storing data, or editing hours and hours video content, understanding your ISPs data transfer limitations is key to designing an ideal experience.

 Why is My Internet Still Sloooow?

 There are a TON of reasons for slow internet.
 It could be the result of too many users on the same router, an individual device might be suffering from malware, or network traffic might be to blame.
 More often than not in troubleshooting scenarios, references to the internet connection and the wireless broadcast signal become conflated.
 In fact, they’re very different things.
 Performing a speed test while directly hardwired into the ISP modem (in Pilot’s case, the ONT device) is the best way to determine if the internet connection itself is performing as normal.
 If you can confirm the network connection is fine, it’s time to isolate the problem on your internal network.